data-fair/data-fair/doc/pages/user-guide/geo-shapes-en.md

 application : https://koumoul.com/apps/data-fair-geo-shapes/0.1/
 ---

 The **Geo Shapes** visualization display geometric data on a map.
-It is thus possible to visualize data such as the zoning of the PLU or energy networks.
+It is thus possible to visualize data such as the zones of the local urbanization plan or energy networks.
-An example is the [map of the Angers Loire Métropole PLU zones](https://opendata.koumoul.com/reuses/plu-zone-urba-angers-loire-metropole/full).
+An example is the [map of the Angers Loire Métropole LUP zones](https://opendata.koumoul.com/reuses/plu-zone-urba-angers-loire-metropole/full).
-You can click on each zone to get more details and click on a zone type in the legend to filter by zone type.
+You can click on each zone to get more details and click on a color in the legend to filter by zone type.

-### Configuration
-#### Concepts
+## Concepts

 To configure a **Geo Shapes** visualization, your active account contains at least one dataset with the [concept](./user-guide/concept) **GeoJSON geometry** to be able to project your data on the map.

 Once you updated your data schema, you can preview your data using the **generic map** button.
 This allows to verify that your data is correctly projected on a map.

-#### Create a Geo Shapes visualization
+## Create a Geo Shapes visualization

 Click on **Visualizations** then on **Configure a visualization**.